-They are dilations of the small blood vessels that are on the surface of the skin.
+They are dilations of the small blood vessels on the skin’s surface.

-Telangiectasia is a condition in which small, widened or broken blood vessels near the surface of the skin or mucous membranes create visible patterns of lines.
+Telangiectasia is a condition in which small, widened, or broken blood vessels near the skin’s surface or mucous membranes create visible patterns of lines.

 For most people, these patterns, or telangiectasias, do not cause any harm to general health or require treatment.